- Copywriting Services

 At each of the restaurants, the chef would select dishes he or she wanted us to try.
 Jim, whose idea of a fancy meal was eating inside a McDonald’s restaurant as opposed to going through its drive-thru, knew even less than me about fine dining.
 Together we would smile approvingly at each item the server brought, saying as little as possible to avoid revealing our culinary ignorance.

-It was a fun situation that gave us an opportunity to try delicious foods and upscale dining.
+It was a fun opportunity for us to try delicious foods and upscale dining.
 And I did write extremely positively about every experience we had.

 At some point, I came up with a suggestion for the restaurant magazine to let me write an article about dinner shows.
 Orlando, being a popular tourist destination, has quite a few.
 I called each one and told them I was writing an article and did they want to be included?

-That one article resulted in Jim and I attending dinner shows at American Gladiators, think American Ninja Warrior but with teams; Sleuths Mystery, solve a murder while eating steak; Pirate’s Dinner Adventure, watch swashbuckling pirates have sword fights while wenches service you dinner; Medieval Times, knights on horses joust at each other as you eat half a roasted chicken; and Dolly Parton’s Stampede, where cowboys ride bulls and lasso pigs while you enjoy some down-home southern cooking.
+That one article resulted in Jim and I attending dinner shows at American Gladiators, think American Ninja Warrior but with teams; Sleuths Mystery, solve a murder while eating steak; Pirate’s Dinner Adventure, watch swashbuckling pirates have sword fights while wenches service you dinner; Medieval Times, knights on horses joust at each other as you eat half a roasted chicken; and Dolly Parton’s Stampede, where cowboys ride bulls (and also ostriches — who knew?) and lasso pigs while you enjoy some down-home southern cooking.
 We had a blast!